Amazon Web Services Integration with AuthPoint

 - In the Role Value text box, type the value of Trusted entities and the value of Role ARN separated by commas.

 You can get these values from the AWS role that you created.
 In the Summary section, you can see the Role ARN value.
-In the Trust relationships section, you can see the Trusted entities value. - Click Add.
+In the Trust relationships section, you can see the Trusted entities value. - In the Add Groups list, select which groups this role applies to.

 - Click Save.